jibanCat/phys214_obsastro/cosmos_hw/README.md

 It seems to shift the power spectrum to larger scales and suppress the amplitude in first peak a little.

-Adding more neutrino to universe would shift the matter-radiation equality epoch and would also supress the growth of perturbations.
+Adding more neutrino to the universe would shift the matter-radiation equality epoch and would also suppress the growth of perturbations.

 I think because neutrino would contribute to radiation density.
-The matter-radiation equality happens later.
+Matter-Radiation equality happens later.
 So the general trend of power spectrum shifts to larger scales.

 Also, the free-streaming of the neutrino would suppress the growth of the structures in small scales.